 - It takes about 6-8 hours to see all of it

 I am not an art aficionado, so I won’t write about what the artist wants you to take from each of the pieces, but here are the different exhibits I visited in the order that I visited them in.
-I came out from Los Angeles, so if you are coming from there as well, then this can serve as a recommendation for how to most efficiently see the exhibits.
-Also, each piece is marked with a small sign near it that has the Desert X logo and the artist name.
+I came out from Los Angeles, so if you are coming from there as well, then this can serve as a recommendation for how to see the exhibits most efficiently.
+Also, each piece is marked with a small sign near it that has the Desert X logo and the artist’s name.